 4:30 Neighborhood stroll (optional)

-Welcome dinner with brief remarks from guests from the Prague art and film worlds.
+Welcome dinner with brief remarks from cultural luminaries from the Prague art and film worlds.

 Tuesday, June 26th - Meals: B, L, D

 Morning: Sleep in or explore on your own.

 Spend the afternoon exploring highlights of Czech modern and contemporary visual art and design (including early abstraction, cubism, nationalism and socialist realism, political and conceptual art) with experts associated with the Czech National Gallery.
 Includes museums, galleries, and public sculpture walking tour.
 Evening on your own for shopping, dining, or a concert.

 We'll depart the hotel mid-morning for a food and drink culture tour exploring Czech culinary traditions and innovative developments found in Prague today.
 We'll visit the food markets, meet farmers, chefs, brewers, and distillers, and build a meandering, multi-course meal with visits to various kinds of restaurants and vendors.
 If you happen to still be hungry, dinner is on your own.
 Our evening event will be a special contemporary performance, followed by a nightcap and nibbles.

 Thursday, June 28th - Meals: B, L, C